-Our Brooklyn day camp is designed for campers entering Pre-K through Grade 5 (ages 3-10).
-The Crown Heights location accepts campers entering Pre-K through Grade 3 only (ages 3-8).
+Our Prospect Park day camp is designed for campers entering Pre-K through Grade 5 (ages 3-10).

 All 3 year old campers must be turning 4 years old by December 1st.

-Each day at our Brooklyn Day Camp is spent in ‘small camp’, a consistent group of 12 campers with 2 dedicated group leaders – plus many more specialist and senior staff for support!
-Because each child’s group remains small and consistent throughout the summer, our campers and adults form very strong bonds!
+Each day at our Prospect Park Day Camp is spent in ‘small camp’, a consistent group of up to 10 campers with 2 dedicated group leaders.
+Because each child’s group remains small and consistent throughout the summer, our campers and staff form very strong bonds!

 Each day includes the same mix of components, which your child’s group leaders will customize in real-time response to the group’s needs, likes and dislikes.
 These building blocks include: